chembl/surechembl-data-client/README.md

     ./src/update.py FTPUSER FTPPASS DB_USER DB_PASS --year 2006

 To obtain an FTP user and password, please contact the SureChEMBL team at the European Bioinformatics Institute.
 The database user and password should match that of the target RDBMS.

+The command will retrieve all data files for the given year (from the back file), and load the database with the data.
+Data records are typically added in batches for performance, and the script displays progress in the form of inserted record counts and timings.

 You may also want to provide the following parameter to ensure all warnings for duplicate bibliographic records are displayed.
 The warnings are summarised by default, because duplicates are expected when loading the front file data.

     --all_dup_doc_warnings

 ## Loading the front file

 Duplicate document count will be shown, but no details (expect these with for supplementary data files, where the biblio is reloaded).

 ## Loading all data for a given day